-About 80% of kidney stones diagnosed are calcium stones.
+About 80% of diagnosed kidney stones are calcium stones.
 When the urine contains higher levels of calcium, it may increase the risk of calcium stone formation.
 However, when the calcium levels in the urine are normal, there is still a possibility of calcium stone formation due to other reasons.
-For example, medical conditions such as hyperparathyroidism can increase calcium levels; hyperoxaluria can increase oxalate levels and could be a cause of calcium stone formation.
+For example, medical conditions such as hyperparathyroidism can increase calcium levels.
+Hyperoxaluria is another health condition that can increase oxalate levels and thus be a cause of calcium stone formation.

-Calcium stones can be made of either calcium phosphate or calcium oxalate.
-However, oxalate types are most common.
+Calcium stones can be made up of either calcium phosphate or calcium oxalate.
+However, oxalate types are the most common.
 Calcium oxalate crystals are formed when oxalic acid combines with higher levels of calcium present in the urine.
-Oxalate stones are relatively small—7 mm or even less.
+Oxalate stones are relatively small, with a diameter of 7 mm or even less.

 Though struvite stones are uncommon, they constitute about 10% of the kidney stones that are diagnosed.
 Struvite stones can be associated with chronic urinary tract infections (UTIs) and are also known as infection stones.
 Men are more prone to struvite stone formation; however, these stones tend to form more often in women who have a UTI.

 Some bacteria have the capability to make the urine more alkaline and less acidic.
 When the urine is more alkaline, struvite (magnesium ammonium phosphate) stones are formed.
-Therefore, patients who have chronic UTIs and use tubes in the urinary bladder and kidneys, and individuals with neurologic disorders such as spina bifida, paralysis, and multiple sclerosis (as bladder emptying process can be poor) form the risk population.
+Therefore, patients who have chronic UTIs and use tubes in the urinary bladder and kidneys, as well as individuals with neurologic disorders such as spina bifida, paralysis, and multiple sclerosis (as the bladder emptying process can be poor) form the risk population.

-Struvite stones are often bigger in size, have branches and grow very quickly.
-Large struvite stones are termed as staghorn calculi.
+Struvite stones are often bigger in size, have branches, and grow very quickly.
+Large struvite stones are termed staghorn calculi.
 As they can create complications, these bigger stones need to be treated using antibiotics or with the help of any other stone removal methods.